 Albert Woolson was a former Union drummer boy and the last surviving Civil War veteran.
-Born in Antwerp, Minnesota on February 11 in 1847, he died at the age of 109 on August 2 in 1956 in Duluth, Minnesota.
+Born in Antwerp, NY on February 11 in 1847, he died at the age of 109 on August 2 in 1956 in Duluth, Minnesota.

 Although other men, such as Walter Williams, John Salling and William Lundy, died after Woolson and also claimed to be Civil War soldiers, no evidence could be found to verify their claims.

 Lying about serving in the Civil War in order to get a Civil War pension was a common practice, especially during hard times like the Great Depression.